dvsa/vol-app/docs/app/testing.md

 "Smith & Sons Ltd" would reach the spreadsheet as `Smith &amp; Sons Ltd`.
 `TableBuilder::renderBodyColumn()` decodes when the content type is CSV.

-**Formulas.** Excel, LibreOffice and Sheets evaluate a cell beginning `=`, `+`, `-` or `@`, and Excel's DDE syntax reaches outside the document — a vehicle marked `=cmd|' /c calc'!A1` is code that runs on the caseworker's machine when they open the export. `TableBuilder::csvField()` prefixes such a value with an apostrophe.
+**Formulas.** Excel, LibreOffice and Sheets evaluate a cell beginning `=`, `-`, `+`, `@`, tab or CR, and Excel's DDE syntax reaches outside the document — a vehicle marked `=cmd|' /c calc'!A1` is code that runs on the caseworker's machine when they open the export. `League\Csv\EscapeFormula` prefixes such a value with an apostrophe.
-Wholly numeric values are exempt: `-100.50` is a negative amount, not an expression, and prefixing it would turn every credit in a fee export into text that will not sum.

-**Framing.** Fields are quoted and internal quotes doubled, and the layouts join with a bare comma.
-This is not merely tidiness — it is what makes the formula fix work.
-Unquoted, a value of `x,=cmd|...` arrives as _two_ fields, and the second starts with `=` and never passed through the neutralisation.
+**Framing.** Fields are quoted, internal quotes doubled, and embedded newlines kept inside the field.
+Not merely tidiness — it is what makes the formula handling work.
+Unquoted, a value of `x,=cmd|...` arrives as _two_ fields, and the second starts with `=` having never passed through any neutralisation.

+None of that is hand-written, and that is the point. `TableBuilder::renderCsv()` assembles the file with `League\Csv\Writer` — which wraps `fputcsv` — instead of rendering a `.phtml` layout and joining with `implode`.
+The quoting rules are RFC 4180 and the formula-starting characters are a published list; a local implementation of either is a maintained copy of someone else's better-tested one.

+Bypassing the template also fixes a third bug that no per-field encoding could
+reach: `render()` used to pass the finished CSV back through `replaceContent()` with the table's variables, so a cell containing `{{title}}` was silently blanked.

+One consequence worth knowing: `EscapeFormula` escapes **every** value starting with `-`, including `-100.50`, which a spreadsheet would otherwise read as a negative number.
+None of the six exports is a money table, so this costs nothing today; if one ever is, that is a decision to take deliberately rather than a default to drift into.

-`TableRenderSnapshotTest` asserts all of this absolutely, with no baseline: there is no legitimate reason for an entity or a formula to appear in an export of licence data.
+`TableRenderSnapshotTest` asserts the entity and formula properties absolutely, with no baseline: there is no legitimate reason for either to appear in an export of licence data.
 The formula probe is `=1+1,=2+2` and the output is parsed back with a real CSV reader rather than split on commas, because splitting on commas is precisely the mistake being tested for.
+Its idea of "a formula" comes from `EscapeFormula::FORMULA_STARTING_CHARS` rather than being written out again, so the guard cannot drift from the code it guards.

 ### The escaping contract